 Our thanks go to all who have worked tirelessly to make this festival a success:

-Dave Barron for the branding and updated website, Sadie Moody for her fabulous work on the posters and program guide; Signal Kitchen for providing their cool space for our parties and Arts Riot for being our VTIFF After Dark venue; Burlington City Arts for their continuous help and support throughout the year; VCAM for projection equipment and unstinting advice; Urban Rhino Visual for helping with our tech work and promotional videos; Subatomic Digital for printing the festival posters and making such a delightful prize object; Main Street Landing for creating such a splendid space and for sponsoring some of the days.
+Dave Barron for the branding and updated website, Sadie Moody for her fabulous work on the posters and program guide; Signal Kitchen and Skinny Pancake for providing space for our parties and Arts Riot for being our VTIFF After Dark venue; Burlington City Arts for their continuous help and support throughout the year, not just during the festival; Urban Rhino Visual for helping with our tech work and promotional videos; Subatomic Digital for printing the festival posters; Main Street Landing for creating such a splendid space and for sponsoring some of the days.

-We are especially indebted to our major sponsors: Green Valley Media, Healthy Living Market, The Vermont Community Fund, Smuggler’s Notch Resort and our Anonymous sponsor; and to our primary donors and staunch supporters: Bill Stetson, Robin Lloyd, Kate and Bill Schubart, Barbara McGrew, Kevin & Marina Meehan, John Douglas, John Mech and Bob Summers; We’re also very grateful to Wondermind for producing the inspiring festival trailer; to Bobbie Lanahan who livened up the sidewalks with the VTIFF icon; to Jane Kramer who is a passionate proselytizer for what we do.
-Please take a moment to read through the entire list of sponsors and donors in this program guide.
+We’re especially indebted to our major sponsors: Green Valley Media, Champlain College, UVM, National Life, Ben & Jerry’s, the City of Burlington and The Vermont Arts Council; and to our primary donors and staunch supporters: Bill Stetson, Robin Lloyd, Todd R. Lockwood, Barbara McGrew, Bob Summers, as well as the anonymous donors – you know who you are; we’re also very grateful to Albinson Design for producing the inspiring festival trailer; and to Bobbie Lanahan & John Douglas who liven up the sidewalks with the VTIFF icon.
+We urge you to read through the entire list of sponsors and donors in this program guide.
 They are many and we couldn’t do without them.
 These also include those who have donated in kind or who have given of their precious time to help.
 Last, but definitely not least, we are so grateful to our volunteers who run the box office, answer your questions, and are present before, after and throughout the festival with the sole purpose of ensuring that your experience is a pleasurable one.